Old Salt Lake: History

 The Old Salt Lake was used by the Chowigna band of Tongva who dug up salt from the bottom.
 In the 1700s, the Chowigna bartered salt from the old Redondo Salt Lake with other tribes.
-Their village by the lake was called Onoova-nga or “Place of Salt.”
+Their village by the lake was called Onoova-nga or "Place of Salt."

 Spanish Missionaries also dug up salt from the lake in the time of Spanish missions in California.

 On December 15, 1854 Manuel Dominguez sold 215 acres of the Rancho San Pedro for $500 to Los Angeles businessmen Henry Allanson and William Johnson.
 The Chowigna who lived near the lake were relocated to missions after the land sale.

 Johnson and Allanson built an evaporation pond and built a boiling house with 48 wood fired kettles to make salt faster than the evaporation pond.
 Johnson and Allanson exported much of the salt produced by transporting it 10 mi overland to the Port of San Pedro.

 Johnson and Allanson shut down the salt works in 1862 and sold it to businessman, Frances Mellus.
 Frances Mellus ran the Pacific Salt Works at the site until 1881.

-In 1881 Liverpool Salt Works at the Salton Sea, a rival company, purchased Pacific Salt Works and the closed.
+A U.S. government geologist wrote this account in 1890:

 In 1901 the fire boiler were removed and the buildings were abandoned for almost 20 years; in 1924 all structures at the site were removed.

+Southern California Edison built the south Bay power plant on the site in 1948.
+In 1998 AES Corporation purchased the power plant.